 In 1558, Kengo entered the priesthood under the tutelage of Kennyo, the high priest of the Hongan Temple.
 Later, he inherited his father’s position as the abbot of the Gantoku Temple.
 At the Battle of Ishiyama which began in 1570, Kengo followed the lead of Kennyo by holing-up in the Ishiyama-Hongan Temple and fighting against Oda Nobunaga.

 In 1589, an incident occurred whereby the perpetrators left graffiti on the white walls of the guardhouse at the palace of Toyotomi Hideyoshi in Kyōto.
-The graffiti referred to Hideyoshi and the state of society.
-Maeda Geni discreetly cleaned-up the graffiti, but after Hideyoshi learned of the incident, he punished seventeen of the guardhouse staff with crucifixion.
+The graffiti referred to Hideyoshi and the social conditions.
+Maeda Gen’i discreetly cleaned-up the graffiti, but, after Hideyoshi learned of the incident, he punished seventeen of the guardhouse staff with crucifixion.